naylannajwa/naylannajwa/README.md

 <div style="display:inline-block; text-align:center">

-## ✦ A new constellation is watching your profile ✦
+## ✦ A NEW CONSTELLATION IS WATCHING YOUR PROFILE ✦

 > *There are three ways to survive in this digital world.*
 > *I have forgotten some, but one thing is certain:*